prometheus/prometheus/docs/migration.md

 1.8.1 in parallel with your Prometheus 2.0 instance, and have the new server read existing data from the old one via the remote read protocol.

-Your Prometheus 1.8 instance should be started with the following flags and an config file containing only the `external_labels` setting (if any):
+Your Prometheus 1.8 instance should be started with the following flags and a config file containing only the `external_labels` setting (if any):

 ```